The Family Program

 Family members can be powerful allies in the recovery process.
 And while a person is in treatment, it is an excellent time to involve family members.
 During their loved one's care, family members may begin to recognize behaviors and habits that have developed while trying to cope with addiction in the family.
 Family members will also receive support in shifting their focus to areas of their lives that may have become neglected.

 Sanford Behavioral Health has developed its family program by means of telehealth, to work with all family members.
 Our program gives family members the tools and resources they need to handle the inevitable bumps on the road to recovery.
-Don't hesitate to contact us at 616.202.3326 to learn more about our family program.
+Don't hesitate to contact us at 616.202.3326 to learn more about our family program and addiction treatment programs.

 You hear the success stories, and those are the ones that keep you going.
 The thing you need to remember about addiction treatment, is that if somebody gets well, it’s not just that person.
 It’s also their family getting well.
 And I believe it pays dividends for generations, because it creates an atmosphere within the family that is going to be passed on.David Green, Founder and CEO Sanford Behavioral Health